A Momentary Lapse of Reason: Background

 According to Gilmour, "I told [Waters] before he left, 'If you go, man, we're carrying on.
 Make no bones about it, we would carry on', and Roger replied: 'You'll never fucking do it.'"
 Waters had written to EMI and Columbia declaring his intention to leave the group and asking them to release him from his contractual obligations.
 He also dispensed with the services of Pink Floyd manager Steve O'Rourke and employed Peter Rudge to manage his affairs.
 This left Gilmour and Mason, in their view, free to continue with the Pink Floyd name.
 In 2013, Waters said he regretted the lawsuit and had not understood English jurisprudence.

 In Waters' absence, Gilmour had been recruiting musicians for a new project.
-Months previously, keyboardist Jon Carin had jammed with Gilmour at his Hookend studio, where he composed the chord progression that became "Learning to Fly", and so was invited onto the team.
+Months previously, keyboardist Jon Carin had jammed with Gilmour at his Hook End studio, where he composed the chord progression that became "Learning to Fly", and so was invited onto the team.
 Gilmour invited Bob Ezrin (co-producer of 1979's The Wall) to help consolidate their material; Ezrin had turned down Waters' offer of a role on the development of his new solo album, Radio K.A.O.S., saying it was "far easier for Dave and I to do our version of a Floyd record".
 Ezrin arrived in England in mid-1986 for what Gilmour later described as "mucking about with a lot of demos".

 At this stage, there was no commitment to a new Pink Floyd release, and Gilmour maintained that the material might become his third solo album.
 CBS representative Stephen Ralbovsky hoped for a new Pink Floyd album, but in a meeting in November 1986, told Gilmour and Ezrin that the music "doesn't sound a fucking thing like Pink Floyd".
 By the end of that year, Gilmour had decided to make the material into a Pink Floyd project, and agreed to rework the material that Ralbovsky had found objectionable.